-Entry requirements: Grade 5 in GCSE English Language
+Examination Board: Available levels: Entry requirements: Head of Department:

-Head of Department: Ms Johnson
+AQA A level 7192, AS Level Grade 5 in GCSE English Language Ms L Johnson

 Sociology examines changes in society and differences between social groups.
 For example, why are there gender differences in educational achievement?
 And why do some ethnic groups achieve higher grades than others?
 You will also study families and households and how these have changed over time.
 For example, exploring why divorce rates are six times higher today than 50 years ago.